RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 }
 ```

-From complexity analysis, we should expect that the `reneighbour` and `computeForce` stages should be the most performance-critical ones.
+From complexity analysis, we should expect that the `reneighbour` and `computeForce` stages to be the most performance-critical ones.
 For the runtime profile we print the time results for each stage separately, as this is also done in the original miniMD application.
 Furthermore, the results displayed on casclakesp2 with array of structures (AoS) layout with AVX512 compilation flags are: